9 Factors That Influence App Development Cost

 9. Developer Licences

 Finally in order to release an app to the Apple app store under your own or your company’s name, you need to have an Apple developer account.
-This costs £69 a year.
-Likewise, a Google Play account costs $25 (approx. £16) a year.
-If your app is an “internal” app to be used only by your organisation and won’t appear on the App Stores
+This costs £79 a year.
+Likewise, a Google Play account costs $25 (approx. £16) (one off cost, there is no annual fee).

 Of the 9 factors covered in this article, the most important determinant of an app’s cost is the functionality and features required.
 The more features the app has, the longer the development time required.
 However, there are a number of other factors which need to be considered.
 If your app doesn’t have many features, but is heavily reliant on external services, storage and bandwidth, then the running costs of your app once live may soon exceed the development cost.